 - Brainstorm Themes and Ideas – With your brand in mind, come up with ideas that align and have emotional effects with your audience.
 Humorous, “Scent-imental”

 - Create a Content Calendar – Planning out your post ideas is important in keeping your audience engaged.
 You want to post enough so they look forward to your posts, but not too much that they’re sick of you.
 Creating & sticking to a calendar will help you maintain a healthy frequency.
+For more best practices on creating a content calendar, check out the article here.

 - Design and Write! – Design your posts & write your captions, then SCHEDULE – in a later blog, we will list all the tools necessary to speed up the marketing process.